cloudant/nodejs-cloudant/README.md

   console.log(`Document contents: ${data.toString('utf8')}`);
 });
 ```

-Note that `plugins` is an alias for `plugin`.
-Both will accept single or multiple plugin configurations.
-They are interchangeable.

 The plugins are _always_ executed in the order they are specified.
 Remember that all plugins are respected.
 If one requests a retry then it cannot be overruled by another.
 If two plugins request different delay times before the next retry attempt then the largest delay time is honoured.